BLOG

 If you use GoFundMe to raise money for a business venture or profit-generating activity, the funds received are generally treated as taxable income by the IRS.

 For instance, funds raised for a business startup may be considered income or capital contributions and subject to income tax.
-Because tax rules can be complex in these cases, consulting a tax professional is strongly recommended.
+Business-related crowdfunding involves intricate tax regulations, making professional tax consultation highly advisable.

 Are GoFundMe Donations Tax-Deductible?